 The Upper Peninsula is never very busy, and it has many town parks along the lake where camping is first-come, first-served.

 It also has many mom-and-pop motels, though they're disappearing fast.
 For a spur-of-the-moment trip in peak summer, the U.P. is the place to go.

-For places to stay on Mackinac Island, see Mackinac Island by bicycle.
+For places to stay on Mackinac Island, see Touring Mackinac Island.

 For places to stay in Manitowoc and Two Rivers, see Two trails from Two Rivers.

 For places to stay in Green Bay, see Packer country.